 Page 2 – Stupidity Ignorance or Both?

-Page 3 – How Not to Deal with Mental Health
+Page 3 – Workplace Mental Health

 Page 4 – Ex Police Officer now Cabin Crew

-Despite the incredible turmoil of the next five years which had a huge impact on my mental health, I remained loyal and committed to the airline and was rarely off sick.
+Despite the turmoil of the next five years which had a huge impact on my mental health, I remained loyal and committed to the airline and was rarely off sick.

 I took a keen interest in my performance and development and spoke with my manager regularly.
 We had a good relationship, were open and honest with each other and I was repeatedly told I was a high performing member of his team.